henrivain/TesseractOcrMaui/README.md

 ## Support

-If you have any questions about anything related to this project, open issue with `help wanted` tag or send me an email.
+If you have any questions about anything related to this project, open issue with `help wanted` -tag or send me an email.

+Only Android and Windows are supported currently, because I have no recources to build and test for IOS and MacOS.
+Integrating these platforms should not be very big problem if someone needs them, but I don't need them.
+If you want to add them, just contact me.

 <br/>